 What else?
 The sound is mono, not stereo.
 The mic does not work without a battery.
 If you put a battery in the wrong position, you’ll immediately fry the preamp – so be careful!
 If you forget to switch the mic off, the battery will naturally drain.
 As for the rest, the mic is wonderful!

-Shure CVG18-B/C is a top model that has a CommShield shielding technology.
+Shure CVG18-B/C is a top model that has CommShield shielding technology.
 It sounds very cool and saves people’s ears from the commonly hated RF interference that comes from cell phones and other devices.

-The cardioid polar pattern picks up clean and precise response.
+The cardioid polar pattern picks up a clean and precise response.
 Frequency response is perfect for capturing fast transients in all locations, but especially on the ordinary podiums and desktops.

 The model has a superior rugged and reliable design.
 The base prevents all the shaking and bending but it is sold separately.
 This mic requires 48v phantom power.

 B for black, C for cardioid – so now you know that the model’s name is short and easy to remember.

-The smallest ceiling microphones of a good quality is a ClearOne 910-001-013 condenser mic.
+The smallest ceiling microphones of good quality is a ClearOne 910-001-013 condenser mic.
 This one 1,5″ “showerhead” contains 3 wide-range mics behind one metal grill.
 They have a 114 dB sensitivity.
 With a 3.3″ height, it does not look like a scary UFO in the sky.
-Phantom power unit is included in the package.
+The phantom power unit is included in the package.

 Polycom 2200-23809-001 HDX

 The “showerhead” above is OK, but it is not a perfect solution.
 Polycom 2200-23809-001 is way better at providing the 360-degree voice pickup.
 In fact, the manufacturer promises “2,800 square feet of voice coverage”.
 Conference halls are usually a bit smaller than that.
 This model is compatible with the Polycom HDX video systems and Polycom Sound Structure, which is good to know in case you like playing with your hardware.

 Microphone arrays are actually those same ceiling microphones – it is only that they have jumbo sizes and look really cool.
 They look like technologies from the future.
 No boring metal grills that have been around for years.

 ClearOne Beamforming Microphone Array